Tharon-C/CSS-in-Components/PITCHME.md

 ---

-More and more projects are taking this one step further
+Some projects take this a step further
 ```
 shopping-cart-template/
 - shopping-cart.html